crisemy/PythonProjects/README.md

 For further information, please refer to >> https://docs.qameta.io/allure/

 ## Page Object Model (POM)
-This framework was built by using the PO concept which is gonna be useful for interacting an mantaining the coding in a better way.
+This framework was built by using the PO concept which is going to be useful for interacting and maintaining the coding in a better way.
 For further reference, please do take a look at the following url >> https://selenium-python.readthedocs.io/page-objects.html

 ## Explicit Waits
     This framework was also build by using the Explicit Webdriver Concept which could be investigated further by following this url > https://www.seleniumhq.org/docs/04_webdriver_advanced.jsp